ferancona/raise-me/README.md

       - action:
             name: my-openwhisk-action-name
 ```
-Cutom targets are user-defined serverless functions deployed in [Apache OpenWhisk](https://openwhisk.apache.org/) as *Actions* that are triggered when the event defined in 'source' is raised.
+Action targets are your own user-defined Actions deployed in [Apache OpenWhisk](https://openwhisk.apache.org/) that are triggered when the event defined in 'source' is raised.

 -----